Duck Creek Technologies (NASDAQ:DCT) Issues Q4 2022 Earnings Guidance

 Duck Creek Technologies (NASDAQ:DCT – Get Rating) issued an update on its fourth quarter 2022 earnings guidance on Wednesday morning.
-The company provided earnings per share (EPS) guidance of $0.01-$0.02 for the period, compared to the consensus estimate of $0.02.
+The company provided EPS guidance of $0.01-$0.02 for the period, compared to the consensus EPS estimate of $0.02.
 The company issued revenue guidance of $72.80 million-$74.80 million, compared to the consensus revenue estimate of $80.37 million.
 Duck Creek Technologies also updated its FY 2022 guidance to $0.09-$0.10 EPS.

-Several equities analysts have commented on the company.
-DA Davidson lowered their price target on Duck Creek Technologies to $30.00 in a report on Monday.
-Barclays cut their price objective on Duck Creek Technologies from $25.00 to $21.00 and set an overweight rating for the company in a report on Thursday, June 30th.
-JMP Securities cut shares of Duck Creek Technologies from an outperform rating to a market perform rating in a research report on Friday, July 1st.
-Raymond James lowered their price objective on Duck Creek Technologies from $24.00 to $18.00 and set an outperform rating for the company in a research report on Thursday, June 30th.
-Finally, Bank of America downgraded shares of Duck Creek Technologies from a buy rating to a neutral rating and lowered their target price for the company from $39.00 to $16.00 in a report on Thursday, June 30th.
-Four research analysts have rated the stock with a hold rating and six have given a buy rating to the company.
-According to MarketBeat.com, the company currently has an average rating of Moderate Buy and an average target price of $27.90.
+Duck Creek Technologies (NASDAQ:DCT – Get Rating) last announced its quarterly earnings data on Wednesday, June 29th.
+The company reported $0.01 earnings per share for the quarter.
+The company had revenue of $72.36 million for the quarter, compared to analyst estimates of $72.08 million.
+Duck Creek Technologies had a positive return on equity of 0.69% and a negative net margin of 3.93%.
+The firm’s revenue for the quarter was up 6.5% on a year-over-year basis.
+During the same quarter last year, the firm posted $0.02 EPS.
+As a group, equities research analysts predict that Duck Creek Technologies will post 0.05 earnings per share for the current year.

-In other Duck Creek Technologies news, insider Eva F. Harris purchased 3,516 shares of the firm’s stock in a transaction dated Friday, July 1st.
-The stock was acquired at an average cost of $14.25 per share, with a total value of $50,103.00.
-Following the acquisition, the insider now owns 76,901 shares of the company’s stock, valued at approximately $1,095,839.25.
-The purchase was disclosed in a filing with the SEC, which is accessible through this link.
-Also, CFO Kevin R. Rhodes purchased 3,000 shares of the firm’s stock in a transaction that occurred on Monday, April 25th.
-The stock was bought at an average price of $16.66 per share, with a total value of $49,980.00.
-Following the transaction, the chief financial officer now directly owns 137,393 shares in the company, valued at $2,288,967.38.
+In other Duck Creek Technologies news, CFO Kevin R. Rhodes acquired 3,000 shares of the business’s stock in a transaction that occurred on Monday, April 25th.
+The stock was purchased at an average cost of $16.66 per share, with a total value of $49,980.00.
+Following the transaction, the chief financial officer now owns 137,393 shares of the company’s stock, valued at $2,288,967.38.
+The transaction was disclosed in a filing with the SEC, which is available at this link.
+Also, insider Eva F. Harris acquired 3,516 shares of the business’s stock in a transaction that occurred on Friday, July 1st.
+The shares were acquired at an average cost of $14.25 per share, with a total value of $50,103.00.
+Following the completion of the transaction, the insider now directly owns 76,901 shares in the company, valued at approximately $1,095,839.25.
 The disclosure for this purchase can be found here.
-Company insiders own 2.90% of the company’s stock.
+2.90% of the stock is currently owned by company insiders.

-Several hedge funds have recently made changes to their positions in DCT.
-MetLife Investment Management LLC purchased a new position in shares of Duck Creek Technologies during the first quarter worth about $51,000.
-Captrust Financial Advisors boosted its stake in Duck Creek Technologies by 19.6% during the 1st quarter.
-Captrust Financial Advisors now owns 6,909 shares of the company’s stock valued at $153,000 after purchasing an additional 1,133 shares during the last quarter.
-Lazard Asset Management LLC bought a new position in Duck Creek Technologies in the first quarter valued at about $165,000.
-Quantbot Technologies LP increased its holdings in Duck Creek Technologies by 309.4% in the 1st quarter.
-Quantbot Technologies LP now owns 10,989 shares of the company’s stock worth $243,000 after acquiring an additional 8,305 shares in the last quarter.
-Finally, HighTower Advisors LLC boosted its holdings in shares of Duck Creek Technologies by 36.2% during the 1st quarter.
-HighTower Advisors LLC now owns 12,728 shares of the company’s stock valued at $282,000 after purchasing an additional 3,383 shares during the last quarter.
+Hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
+MetLife Investment Management LLC acquired a new position in Duck Creek Technologies in the 1st quarter valued at about $51,000.
+Captrust Financial Advisors grew its position in Duck Creek Technologies by 19.6% in the 1st quarter.
+Captrust Financial Advisors now owns 6,909 shares of the company’s stock valued at $153,000 after acquiring an additional 1,133 shares in the last quarter.
+Lazard Asset Management LLC acquired a new position in Duck Creek Technologies in the 1st quarter valued at about $165,000.
+Quantbot Technologies LP grew its position in Duck Creek Technologies by 309.4% in the 1st quarter.
+Quantbot Technologies LP now owns 10,989 shares of the company’s stock valued at $243,000 after acquiring an additional 8,305 shares in the last quarter.
+Finally, HighTower Advisors LLC grew its position in Duck Creek Technologies by 36.2% in the 1st quarter.
+HighTower Advisors LLC now owns 12,728 shares of the company’s stock valued at $282,000 after acquiring an additional 3,383 shares in the last quarter.
 71.84% of the stock is owned by institutional investors.

 Duck Creek Technologies, Inc provides software-as-a-service core systems to the property and casualty insurance industry in the United States and internationally.
 The company provides Duck Creek Policy, a solution that enables insurers to develop and launch new insurance products and manage various aspects of policy administration ranging from product definition to quoting, binding, and servicing; Duck Creek Billing that provides payment and invoicing capabilities, such as billing and collections, commission processing, disbursement management, and general ledger capabilities for insurance lines and bill types; and Duck Creek Claims that supports entire claims lifecycle from first notice of loss through investigation, payments, negotiations, reporting, and closure.